-The Waterfall Method is one of the oldest project methodologies, first outlined by Winston W. Royce in 1970 to accommodate for the increasingly complex nature of software development at the time.
-It grew out of traditional manufacturing and construction industry approaches and follows a linear, sequential project design through which project progress is made in a continual downwards direction – similar to a waterfall.
+The Waterfall Method is one of the oldest project methodologies, first outlined by Winston W. Royce in 1970 to accommodate for the nature of software development at the time.
+Waterfall grew from traditional manufacturing and construction industry approaches, and so it follows a linear, sequential project design.
+The project progresses in a continual downwards direction – similar to a waterfall.

-Its sequential form means that it is resource-heavy in its early planning stage and plots out the entirety of the project from start to finish without much space for changes other than contingent and accounted for risks.
-Waterfall emphasizes the importance of completing phases before moving onto the next.
+Its sequential form means that it is resource-heavy in its early planning stage, as it is in this stage that the project managers plot out the entire project.
+This limits the space where project managers can make changes in, apart for any contingencies and unaccounted for risks.
+Waterfall emphasises the importance of completing phases before moving onto the next.
 The common six phase include:

 - Clearly defined structure: The defined stages make it easy to track progress, organise work and divide responsibilities.
 By going through every stage, it ensures the product is at its highest quality through each stage.

 - Strong documentation: Waterfall methods are dependent on documentation to accurately understand the requirements of the projects.
 This makes monitoring and managing new resources easier.

 Limitations of Waterfall

 - Early stage dependency: Waterfall methods are heavily dependent on early stages of research, ideation, and analysis.
 If the project manager does not set out the scope properly in the beginning, the lack of flexibility makes it harder to adapt.
 This can lead to a less successful result.